RaymondTrinh91/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The Document Object Model is an API that treats HTML as a tree where each node is an object.
 2. What is an event?
+Events are triggerable actions.
 3. What is an event listener?
+Event listener is a method that takes an Event and a callback.
+When the event is triggered the callback is initiated.
 4. Why would we convert a NodeList into an Array?
+If you need to use array methods other than forEach.
 5. What is a component?
+Components are code designed to be reused.
 ### Git Set up

 * [ ] Fork the project into your GitHub user account